ruthyee12/LBYARCH_MCO2/README.md

 <h3>Analysis <h3>
 <hr>
 The performance comparison between the C program and the x86-64 assembly program highlights the efficiency of low-level optimization.
-While the C kernel performed adequately for smaller vector sizes (\(2^{20}\)), its average execution time increased significantly as the vector size grew due to scalar processing overhead.
-In contrast, the x86-64 kernel consistently outperformed the C implementation across all vector sizes, with the performance gap widening for larger datasets (\(2^{24}\) and \(2^{30}\)).
+While the C kernel performed adequately for smaller vector sizes 2^20, its average execution time increased significantly as the vector size grew due to scalar processing overhead.
+In contrast, the x86-64 kernel consistently outperformed the C implementation across all vector sizes, with the performance gap widening for larger datasets 2^24 and 2^30.
 This advantage stems from the use of SIMD floating-point instructions in the assembly code, enabling faster parallel computation.
 Overall, the x86-64 kernel demonstrates superior performance, particularly for large-scale computations, showcasing the benefits of hardware-level optimization.

-<h3> Screenshot: <h3> https://
+<h3> Screenshot: <h3> <hr> https://
-<h3> Video demo: <h3> https://
+<h3> Video demo: <h3> <hr> https://